Bosnia rocked by spreading anti-government unrest

 Bosnia's recovery has been held hostage to an unwieldy power-sharing system based on ethnic quotas set in the U.S.-brokered peace deal that ended the war, in which an estimated 100,000 people died.

-Ethnic politicking has stymied governance and left the country trailing its ex-Yugoslav peers on the road to membership of the European Union, which neighbouring Croatia joined last year.
+Ethnic politicking has stymied governance and left the country trailing its ex-Yugoslav peers on the road to membership of the European Union, which neighboring Croatia joined last year.

 "What is happening is what was long expected to happen.
 If some people need to resign, they should resign," said Zeljko Komsic, the Croat member of the country's tripartite presidency.